Moving to Kanazawa, Japan

 If you are thinking about moving to Kanazawa, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Kanazawa can vary greatly depending on the type and size of the property.
 For instance, the cost of renting a one-bedroom apartment in the city center may be around 50,000 to 70,000 yen per month, while a three-bedroom apartment in the same area could cost between 100,000 to 150,000 yen per month.
 If you're looking to buy property, the price per square meter in the city center is typically around 300,000 to 500,000 yen.
-However, these prices can fluctuate based on factors such as location, age of the property, and market conditions," remarked one expat who made the move to Kanazawa.
+However, these prices can fluctuate based on factors such as location, age of the property, and market conditions," commented one expat who made the move to Kanazawa.

 Should I buy or rent a home in Kanazawa?